khofstadter/bcmi.khofstadter.com/README.md

 - how to record it properly in studio? ([1](https://www.gearslutz.com/board/so-much-gear-so-little-time/183935-mic-selection-bodhran.html));
 - how to drill in the wall?

-## frame drumming in the forest
-- take drum, camera and zoom h1 in the forest;

-## frame drumming where there is reverb
-- can reverb add the help with altering the state of mind? how is it used in psychedelic music?

 ## opebbci wifi
 - try new openbci gui, if works, adapt sc code;